 The digital economy is roughly a quarter century old, but efforts to measure it remain sketchy.
 In today's episode of "Behind the Numbers," we dig into government and enterprise efforts to understand the impact of digital, with featured guests Carl Bialik of Yelp and eMarketer vice president of forecasting Martin Utreras.

 In today's episode of "Behind the Numbers," we're talking about out-stream video ads that might not get viewed.
 How concerned should advertisers be?

 After a great year for retail—rising 5.3% in 2018—sales will slow but also expand 3.2% in 2019.

 In today's episode of "Behind the Numbers," we're talking about the scandal that wouldn't die: Cambridge Analytica.
 Why does it still haunt Facebook and what might come next?

 This year will mark a major milestone in the world of advertising.
 For the first time, digital ad spending in the US will exceed traditional ad spending, according to eMarketer’s latest forecast.
 By 2023, digital will surpass two-thirds of total media spending.

 Every week on eMarketer’s “Behind the Numbers” podcast, we take a few minutes to discuss some of the most intriguing headlines of the past seven days.
-This week, we're chatting about Google's appearance on Capitol Hill, Verizon's decision to write down the value of some high profile assets, and rising concern about facial recognition software.
+This week, we're chatting about friction over Apple's news subscription service, a possible way for VR to gain traction, and the hunt for a new kind of unicorn.